 Räihälä's output focuses mostly on instrumental music.
-He has written several works for the symphony orchestra, as well as five concertos.
+He has written several works for the symphony orchestra, as well as six concertos.
 Besides music for orchestra and large ensembles, Räihälä has continuously written for various chamber music line-ups.
 In 1998, he formed the Uusinta Ensemble, and has worked in close collaboration with the ensemble ever since.
 Commissions and/or performances by the likes of the Finnish Radio Symphony Orchestra, the Gewandhaus, London Sinfonietta, Moscow Contemporary Music Ensemble, Helsinki Chamber Choir, many other Finnish orchestras, major festivals and musicians mean, that Räihälä has become one of the prominent Finnish composers of the new millennium.
 His music is published by Sikorski Musikverlag.

 Räihälä has received several major grants.
 These include numerous fellowships by both the Finnish Culture Foundation and the Central Arts Council of Finland, as well as around two dozen other significant grants/prizes from ’among others’ the Sibelius Foundation, the Madetoja Foundation, the Kordelin Foundation, the Niilo Helander Foundation, Nomus, Teosto, Luses, ESEK.
 He has also received residency fellowship at Cité Internationale des Arts (Paris), Villa Karo (Benin), Künstlerhaus Schloss Wiepersdorf (Germany), Arenys de Mar (Catalunya) and Circolo Scandinavo (Rome).